 In this paper, we examine the common behavior between different applications by examining the branching behavior using shared libraries.
-Our measurements show that programs tend to spend a considerable amount of time in library code: 59% for X11 programs, 16% for Fortran programs, and 10% for our other C programs.
+We also measure and examine the procedure, basic block, conditional branch, and conditional branch edge execution frequencies.
+Our measurements show that programs tend to spend a considerable amount of time in some libraries: 59% for X11 programs, 16% for Fortran programs, and 10% for our other C programs.
+The results also show that these libraries have common behavior between different applications.